charlourdes/spending-analyser/README.md

 2. ### Statistics & Visualisations
 I added two interactive Plotly visualisations
-- A bar chart showing spending by catagory
+- A bar chart showing spending by category
 - A line chart showing spending over the month

-Aditionally I included:
+Additionally I included:

 - A table list view of all transaction data
-- Three KPI cards showing: total spending, total transactions and avarage transaction price to summarise spending behaviour at a glance
+- Three KPI cards showing: total spending, total transactions and average transaction price to summarise spending behaviour at a glance

-I believe that all these visualsations would be valuable to end customers as they aggregate complex data intio insights.
+I believe that all these visualisations would be valuable to end customers as they aggregate complex data into insights.

 3. ### AI summarisation
- I used OpenAI model API in order to generate a natural language summary of the customers spending.
-My prompt design aimed for a human like and conversational tone to create an intuitive insight which  highlights patterns and catagories of spending.
-I also designed the prompt to give a budgeting/financial tip to develop the analysis further.
+ I used the OpenAI model API in order to generate a natural language summary of the customer's spending.
+My prompt design aimed for a human-like and conversational tone to create an intuitive summary that highlights patterns and categories of spending.
+I also designed the prompt to offer a budgeting/financial tip to develop the analysis further.
 This has turned complex numbers into helpful text.

 I made the decision to have the AI summary only load after the user presses the primary CTA button.